 These bangs look better with thicker hair because they help the arch to stand out more.
 The arch will frame your face and can help to make your face look beautifully soft.
 Arched bangs are a perfect hairstyle to choose if you have a square face because they can actually help your face look rounder.

 8. Dyed Bangs

 If you want to make a real statement with your hair, then you may want to consider dying your bangs a different color than the rest of your hair.
 This is a fun look which will set you apart from everyone else.
 If you are brave enough to make a statement like this, then you are brave enough to dye it any color that you want!

 9. Pin-up Bangs

-Pin-up bangs are a classic vintage style which looks great on women who love a touch of glamour.
-Pin-up bangs can actually be created by carefully styling many of the other types of bangs in this list.
-They can be worn with any face shape, although they look best when worn with bold vintage make-up.
+Pin-up bangs are a classic vintage style which looks great on women who love a touch of glamor.
+It can be created by carefully combining and styling many of the other types of bangs in this list.
+Pin-up bangs can be worn with any face shape, although they look best when worn with bold vintage make-up.

 These different types of bangs are all stylish, elegant & beautiful.
 Choose the look that’ll fit your face shape and size.